 When does an insurance company pay the full bill?

-In 2016, the maximum out-of-pocket limit for an individual is $6,850.
-For a family, the limit is $13,700.
+In 2019, the maximum out-of-pocket limit for an individual was $7,900.
+For a family, the limit was $15,800.
 If you subscribe to a plan with a higher monthly premium, it is likely that your out-of-pocket limit will be lower than the national maximum.

 Your insurance company is responsible for any of your health care costs that exceed your out-of-pocket maximum, but you must continue paying premiums.